makinori/melonPrimeDS/README.md

     -   UI left `Q` and right `E` will also press on the touch screen, for scan visor messages
     -   When in map view, press `Shift` to zoom out and `LMB` to zoom in

--   Find Metroid Prime Hunters sensitivity settings in<br>
+-   Find Metroid sensitivity settings in<br>
-    `Config → Input and hotkeys → Other Metroid Prime Hunters`<br>
+    `Metroid → Other settings`<br>
     <br>
     When in-game, **make sure to set the aim sensitivty to the lowest!**<br>
     The DS touchscreen isn't very precise, so setting it to lowest helps<br>
     <br>
-    _Also recommended to set audio settings in-game to headphones_
+    Also recommended to set audio settings in-game to headphones

 <br>
 <img src="./metroid/keyboard.png"/>